 We all know that taking regular exercise is important for maintaining a healthy body – but it’s just as crucial for improving your brain health, too.
 The idea that a healthy mind lives in a healthy body isn’t new, but as life expectancy increases (people aged 65+ are the fastest growing demographic around the world), maintaining a sharp mind is becoming increasingly talked about.

 When we think of improving our brain health, we might think of eating brain-boosting foods, or playing brain games like sudoku.
-But the effect of physical exercise in protecting our brains and enhancing our cognitive skills can’t be minimised – so let’s explore the link between exercise and brain health.
+But the effect of physical exercise in protecting our brains and enhancing our cognitive skills can’t be minimised – so below, we’ll explore the link between exercise and brain health.

 1. How does physical exercise benefit the brain?